Medical Policy

 Kim and colleagues (2012b) retrospectively compared 40 individuals who underwent single level spinal fusion with the CD HORIZON® SPIRE™ (Medtronic Sofamor Danek, Inc., U.S.A., Memphis, TN) interspinous fusion device (IFD) for lumbar spine disease (n=12, degenerative spondylolisthesis; n=2, intervertebral disc herniation; n=26, spinal stenosis) to 36 individuals with similar lumbar spinal disorders (n=10, degenerative spondylolisthesis; n=7, foraminal stenosis; n=1, intervertebral disc herniation; n=18, spinal stenosis) who underwent spinal fusion with pedicle screw fixation.
 All individuals in both groups underwent posterior lumbar interbody fusion with a polyetheretherketone cage or a titanium alloy cage.
 Both groups were evaluated using dynamic lateral radiographs, visual analogue scale (VAS), and a Korean version of the Oswestry Disability Index (K-ODI) scores.
 The mean follow-up period was 14.2 months in the IFD group and 18.3 months in pedicle screw group.
 At 1-year follow-up, there was an improvement in the mean preoperative to postoperative VAS scores from 7.16 (± 2.1) to 1.3 (± 2.9) and 8.03 (± 2.3) to 1.2 (± 3.2) (p<0.05) in the IFD and pedicle screw groups, respectively.
 The K-ODI was reduced significantly in an equal amount in both groups 1 year postoperatively (p<0.05); however, no statistical difference in clinical outcomes was noticed between the 2 groups.
 Postoperative radiographs in the IFD group showed less improvement of instability at the instrumented level compared with the pedicle screw group.
 A higher incidence of adjacent segmental degeneration was reported in the pedicle screw group (n=13, 36.1%) than in the IFD group (n=5, 12.5%; p=0.029).
 In the IFD group, 1 individual had sustained back pain, and lumbar CT revealed fusion failure and inferior articular process fracture.
 There were no major surgery-related complications such as deep infection, nerve root injury, and cerebral spinal fluid (CSF) leakage in the IFD group; however, in the pedicle screw group, 3 individuals developed deep infection, 2 individuals experienced CSF leakage, and 1 individual required re-operation for a postoperative epidural hematoma.
 Limitations of this study include the retrospective, nonrandomized design, the heterogeneous population of participants in terms of preoperative diagnoses, and a relatively short-term follow-up period.

 Scalfani and colleagues (2014) retrospectively reviewed medical records to evaluate postoperative clinical outcomes in 53 individuals who were implanted with a second generation polyaxial PrimaLOK™ SP Interspinous Fusion System (OsteoMed, Addison, TX).
-All subjects reached the 1-year postoperative time point.
-Subjects had a mean age of 60 years (range, 34-89 years) at the time of surgery.
+All participants reached the 1-year postoperative time point.
+Participants had a mean age of 60 years (range, 34-89 years) at the time of surgery.
 The most common primary surgical indications were degenerative disc disease with stenosis (45.3%), herniated disc (18.9%) and spondylolisthesis (11.3%).
-A total of 34 subjects were implanted with the PrimaLOK SP device, 16 subjects received both a polyetheretherketone interbody cage and the PrimaLOK SP device, and 3 subjects received pedicle screw instrumentation, a polyetheretherketone interbody cage and the PrimaLOK SP device.
+A total of 34 participants were implanted with the PrimaLOK SP device, 16 participants received both a polyetheretherketone interbody cage and the PrimaLOK SP device, and 3 participants received pedicle screw instrumentation, a polyetheretherketone interbody cage and the PrimaLOK SP device.
 Complications included intraoperative dural tear (n=1) and readmission for intractable pain after a post-discharge mechanical fall (n=1).
 There were no cases of fracture or migration of the device observed at the 6-week postoperative time point; however, there were 4 cases of hardware removal and 2 cases of re-operation for adjacent level disease during the follow-up period.
 The pain index score improved from 7.17 ± 1.68 to 4.48 ± 2.8 (p=0.0001, 22 months average follow-up) for the overall study group.
 There was no difference in Macnab classification score between different primary surgical indication groups (χ2 p>0.05).
 Limitations of this review include the retrospective study design and lack of data collection on preoperative VAS scores of low back and leg pain and validated quality of life of life data to distinguish if the postoperative improvement was predominantly in axial low back pain, radicular lower extremity pain or neurogenic claudication.

 Lopez and colleagues (2017) systematically evaluated the literature on lumbar spinous process fixation and fusion devices (excluding dynamic fixation and spinous process spacer devices).
 A total of 15 articles met the inclusion and exclusion criteria, including 4 comparative studies (level III evidence), 2 case series (level IV evidence), and 9 in vitro biomechanics studies (level V evidence).
 Two of the nonrandomized studies compared interspinous process fixation devices to pedicle screws in individuals undergoing interbody fusion and two other studies included interspinous process fixation devices alone or pedicle screws plus an interspinous process fixation device in individuals undergoing interbody fusion.
 Use of an interspinous process fixation device was associated with decreased surgical time and blood loss compared to pedicle screw implantation procedures., Lopez et al. report that flawed study designs may have inadequately controlled for biases when reporting outcomes of reduced spinal instability at 1 year, rates of device failure, bony fracture, and complications.
 No comparative studies exist that report either complication rates of interspinous process fixation devices to other treatment modalities or length of hospital stay for interspinous process fixation devices compared to pedicle screw implantation procedures.

-In 2019, Wei and colleagues published the results of a retrospective study that included 95 subjects with lumbar disc herniation (LDH).
-The subjects were treated with inter-spinal distraction fusion (ISDF) using the BacFuse® Spinous Process Fusion Plate (RTI Surgical, Inc., Marquette, MI).
+In 2019, Wei and colleagues published the results of a retrospective study that included 95 participants with lumbar disc herniation (LDH).
+The participants were treated with inter-spinal distraction fusion (ISDF) using the BacFuse® Spinous Process Fusion Plate (RTI Surgical, Inc., Marquette, MI).
 Symptoms and imaging were evaluated prior to surgery, immediately following surgery, 6 months post-op, and a single final visit (average was 15.4 ± 3.4 months).
 Follow-up assessment reported improvements from baseline in VAS from 6.7 ± 1.3 to 2.1 ± 1.4 (p<0.001) at final follow-up, and ODI of 33.3 ± 6.2 to 12.5 ± 5.7 (p<0.001) at final follow-up.
 Imaging showed the anterior disc height was not statistically different at the post-operative follow-up (p=0.502).
 The imaging results showed initial improvement in imaging for both posterior disc height (18.3%) and foramina height (9.7%), only to have decreases of 2.4% and 5.1% respectively, at the final follow-up.
-Only 1 subject suffered a spinous process fracture but this did not cause significant back discomfort and was treated non-operatively.
-Long-term studies with a robust sample size are needed to show the product is durable and subjects experience long-term improvement with use of the BacFuse implant for LDH.
+Only 1 participant suffered a spinous process fracture but this did not cause significant back discomfort and was treated non-operatively.
+Long-term studies with a robust sample size are needed to show the product is durable and participants experience long-term improvement with use of the BacFuse implant for LDH.

 In summary, there is insufficient evidence in the peer-reviewed published medical literature to support the long-term clinical benefit of interspinous process fixation devices.
 Randomized controlled trials are needed to demonstrate the clinical utility of interspinous process fixation devices compared with established standard surgical approaches involving pedicle screw-rod fixation with lumbar fusion procedures.